If you, or someone you know, struggles with everyday tasks, there might be gadgets or equipment to help make life easier.

 - chairs to help support children in the bath

 - seats to help children sit upright

-Read about key safes, intercoms and sensors that alert carers if you fall in our guide to personal alarms and home security systems.
+Read about key safes, intercoms and sensors that alert carers if you fall in our guide to personal alarms and security systems.

 How to get gadgets and equipment

 Gadgets and equipment can be small or big, and costs vary.
-These websites will give you an idea of the types of equipment available, what they cost and where to buy them.

 How your council can help